aws/aws-cdk-go/awscdkscheduleralpha/README.md

 })
 ```

 A one-time schedule is a schedule that invokes a target only once.
-You configure a one-time schedule when by specifying the time of the day, date,
+You configure a one-time schedule by specifying the time of day, date,
 and time zone in which EventBridge Scheduler evaluates the schedule.

 ```go